willlongthornecdw/Fabric-Foundry---Version-2/README.md

 ## What This Does Not Yet Demonstrate

-This repo does not yet include:
+This repo now includes the beginning of a Foundry operationalization layer, but it does not yet include a live Azure AI Foundry deployment.

+It does not yet demonstrate:

 * real Microsoft Fabric deployment
 * real OneLake tables
-* Azure AI Foundry deployment
+* deployed Azure AI Foundry project
+* deployed Foundry agent
+* live tool calling from an agent
-* LLM-based explanation or recommendation
+* LLM-based explanation or recommendation against live model outputs
 * technician feedback capture
 * private evals
 * reinforcement learning
 * production-grade time-series modeling

-Those would be natural next steps.
+The current foundry/ directory is intentionally lightweight.
+It contains the initial agent prompt, sample questions, grounding documents, and placeholder folders for tools and evals.

+The next implementation step is to expose the machine-risk snapshot through a small local API and then use that API as the conceptual tool layer for a Foundry agent.

 ## Possible Next Version